 Program honors students with academic achievement, leadership skills

-Sealaska Heritage Institute (SHI) has chosen a Ph.D. candidate with a focus on ethnomathematics as the recipient of its 2021 Judson L. Brown Leadership Award.
+Sealaska Heritage Institute (SHI) has chosen a Stanford student who aims to become a tribal lawyer as this year’s recipient of its Judson L. Brown Leadership Award.

-The $5,000 awards go to students who have demonstrated academic achievement and leadership skills, said SHI President Rosita Worl.
+The $5,000 award goes to students who have demonstrated academic achievement and leadership skills, said SHI President Rosita Worl, Ph.D.

 Sealaska Heritage Institute is a private nonprofit founded in 1980 to perpetuate and enhance Tlingit, Haida and Tsimshian cultures of Southeast Alaska.
 Its goal is to promote cultural diversity and cross-cultural understanding through public services and events.
 SHI also conducts social scientific and public policy research that promotes Alaska Native arts, cultures, history and education statewide.
 The institute is governed by a Board of Trustees and guided by a Council of Traditional Scholars, a Native Artist Committee and a Southeast Regional Language Committee.